 When Does the PMP Exam Change?

 PMP exam changes happen regularly.
 In fact, there probably was a change to the exam just yesterday.
 This is because PMI develops and releases new exam questions on an ongoing basis.
 Adding new questions can be viewed as a 'minor' update.
 But PMI also has 'major' updates.

-As an example: The PMBOK® Guide 5th edition was released on December 31, 2012 and the the PMP exam was updated to reflect this new standard on the 31st of July, 2013.
+As an example: The PMBOK® Guide 6th edition was released in September 2017 and the the PMP exam was updated to reflect this new standard on the 21st of March, 2018.